DOSull/Spatial-Analysis-and-Modelling/labs/week-2/making-maps-in-r.md

 }
 ```

-With the `choro` function defined it becomes easier to make a variety of different maps.
+With the `mychoro` function defined it becomes easier to make a variety of different maps.
 As usual, the best way to learn is to experiment.

 ```{r}
 mychoro(auckland, 'TB_RATE', pal='YlOrRd', nclasses=7, sty='quantile', ttl='Auckland, TB rates, per 100,000')
 ```

+You might also find it helpful to put the code that defines the function in a new .R script file, which makes it easier to make changes and rerun it to change the definition of the function.

 ## Adding other layers
 We can load other datasets such as [tuberculosis cases](https://raw.githubusercontent.com/DOSull/GISC-422/master/labs/week-2/ak-tb-cases.geojson) and [roads](https://raw.githubusercontent.com/DOSull/GISC-422/master/labs/week-2/ak-rds.zip).
+Note that the roads data are in a `.zip` file, for convenience because it is a shape file (which is actually a bundle of files).
+You will need to extract the contents of the `.zip` archive to the working directory.

-Read the cases file.
+Now read in the TB cases file.

 ```{r}
 cases <- readOGR("ak-tb-cases.geojson")
 ```

-and add it to the map.
-Note the `add=TRUE` option.
-There are some other options set in the code below which you can look up in the help for `plot()`.
+and add it to the map:

 ```{r}
 plot(auckland, col='grey', lwd=0.25)
 plot(cases, add=TRUE, col='red', cex=0.5, pch=19)
 ```

+Note here the `add=TRUE` option, which tells the plot function not to make a new plot but to add the data to the current one.
+There are some other options set in the code, which you can look up in the help for `plot()` (and also experiment with).

+Now read the roads dataset

 ```{r}
 rds <- readOGR("ak-rds.shp")
 ```

+and add it to the map:

 ```{r}
 plot(auckland)
 plot(rds, add=T)
 ```

 Why did this not work?
+If you said because we put `add=T` that is a possible answer, but is not correct&mdash;*R* can interpret `T` as shorthand for `TRUE`.
 The answer lies in that bugbear of spatial data, map projections.
 You can check the map projection of each data set.

 ```{r}
 auckland@proj4string